 The Neonatal Abstinence Syndrome (NAS) in Kentucky Annual Report is prepared by the Division of Maternal and Child Health, within the Kentucky Department for Public Health, under Commissioner Dr. Steven Stack.
-KRS 211.678 calls for an annual report of aggregated data; this report includes calendar year 2021 births.
-This report was made possible by the many individuals who contributed their time and efforts toward preventing NAS.
+KRS 211.678 calls for an annual report of aggregated data; this report includes calendar year 2022 births.
+This report was made possible by the many individuals who contributed their time and efforts toward the prevention of NAS.

 The report is available for free public use and may be reproduced in its entirety without permission.

-Questions concerning this report should be directed to: Public Health Neonatal Abstinence Syndrome Reporting Registry Kentucky Department for Public Health 275 East Main Street, HS2WA Frankfort, KY 40621 neonatalabstinence@ky.gov
+Questions concerning this report should be directed to:

+Public Health Neonatal Abstinence Syndrome Reporting Registry

+Kentucky Department for Public Health

+275 East Main Street, HS2WA

+Frankfort, KY 40621

+neonatalabstinence@ky.gov

 Citation: Kentucky Cabinet for Health and Family Services (CHFS).
 (2023).
-Neonatal Abstinence Syndrome in Kentucky: Annual Report on 2021 Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry.
+Neonatal Abstinence Syndrome in Kentucky: Annual Report on 2022 Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry.

-Image Disclaimer: Images were obtained through the public domain or a Creative Commons license.
+Image Disclaimer: Images were obtained through public domain or a Creative Commons license.

-Executive Summary
+Section 1: Executive Summary

-The Kentucky Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry received a slight increase in reports of Neonatal Abstinence Syndrome (NAS) in 2021 than in 2020.
-In 2021, there were 1,087 cases of babies with signs and symptoms of NAS versus 993 cases reported in 2020; this accounts for 21.6 NAS cases per every 1,000 live births among Kentucky residents.
-Rates are highest in the Appalachian region, reaching as high as 84.2 cases per 1,000 live births, or more than ten times the most recent national estimate (HCUP Fast Stats, 2020).
+The Kentucky Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry saw a slight decrease in reports of Neonatal Abstinence Syndrome (NAS) in 2022 than in 2021.
+In 2022, there were 849 cases of babies with signs and symptoms of NAS versus 1,087 cases reported in 2021; this accounts for 18.4 NAS cases per every 1,000 live births among Kentucky residents.
+Rates are highest in the Appalachian region, reaching as high as 57.2 cases per 1,000 live births, or more than ten times the most recent national estimate (HCUP Fast Stats, 2020).
 Mothers of infants with NAS tend to have less education, be unmarried, and have more children, which may suggest lower socioeconomic status, a lack of social support, or reduced access to services.

-The most frequent opioids reported were buprenorphine (38%), heroin (17%), and fentanyl (13%).
-Other commonly used substances are amphetamines, including methamphetamine (56%) and cannabinoids (32%).
-All other substances were used by less than 12% of women in the registry.
-Approximately 63% of cases were exposed to more than one type of substance during pregnancy; for these cases, the average exposure was to two substances.
+The most frequent opioids reported were buprenorphine (51%), fentanyl (15%), and heroin (13%).
+Other commonly used substances are amphetamines, including methamphetamine (53%) and cannabinoids (30%).
+All other substances were used by less than 10% of women in the registry.
+Approximately 58% of cases were exposed to more than one type of substance during pregnancy; for these cases, the average exposure was to two substances.

-Prenatal care is critical for these women to address substance abuse and other co-occurring problems, such as hepatitis C, which was reported in about 32% of this population.
-Compared to women whose infants do not have NAS, mothers of infants with NAS are more likely to utilize Women, Infants, and Children (WIC) services during pregnancy but much less likely to receive adequate prenatal care.
+Prenatal care is critical for these women to address substance abuse and other co-occurring problems, such as hepatitis C, which was reported in about 28% of this population.
+Compared to women whose infants do not have NAS, mothers of infants with NAS are more likely to utilize Women, Infants, and Children (WIC) services during pregnancy, but much less likely to receive adequate prenatal care.
 Adequate prenatal care refers to care beginning in the first four months of pregnancy with the appropriate number of visits for the infant's gestational age.
 Inadequate health insurance may explain part of this disparity, as mothers in the registry were less likely to have insurance of any type to pay for their delivery.
 Prenatal care may also promote Medication for Opioid Use Disorder (MOUD).
-About 47% of the women in the registry were estimated to be enrolled in MOUD.
-Sixty-three percent of those women were using other drugs not compliant with their treatment; only 37% were compliant with their program.
+About 49% of the women in the registry were estimated to be enrolled in MOUD.
+Fifty-seven percent of those women were using other drugs not compliant with their treatment; only 43% were compliant with their program.

 Infants with NAS are almost twice as likely to have a low birth weight and almost three times as likely to be admitted to a neonatal intensive care unit.
 Tobacco use co-occurs with substance use at high rates, which could further affect the health and development of these infants.
-Infants with NAS had longer delivery hospitalizations: 12.8 days as compared to 3.9 days for infants without NAS.
-Infants who received pharmacological treatment (42%) had average stays of 19.5 days.
+Over a third (34%) of infants with NAS received pharmacological treatment.
 Among this group, 28% were treated with clonidine either as a single drug or as an adjunct therapy.